As an Amazon Associate, I earn from qualifying purchases.

 Dried apples are a favorite snack in our house.
 The best part of drying apples yourself?
 The process is so simple, and you only need two ingredients – apples and lemon juice.

-How Do I Know if Dried Apples are Done?
+How Do I Know When Dried Apples Are Done?

 Apples are done when they don’t feel wet anymore (4-8 hours).
-Some apples will finish before the others on the same tray.
-Remove those that are done and set them aside.
+Some apple slices will finish before the others on the same tray.
+Remove those that are done and set them aside to prevent them from getting too dry.

 Pro Tips/Recipe Notes